Yekuuun/BladeRunner/README.md

 🟢 Sending Keylogger data to server

-🟢Keeping logs of received data
+🟢 Keeping logs of received data

 🔴 Multithreads to send & receive data